nikospavlopoulos/skydivinglogbook-spring-thymeleaf/README.md

 # Skydiving Logbook

+This is my first Full Stack project.
+A project built with the guidance of Athens University of Economics and Business Coding Classes.
 A web application to log and manage your skydiving jumps, built using Java Spring Boot, Thymeleaf, and MySQL.

 * * *